Croatan National Forest

-The Croatan National Forest (/'kroʊətæn/) is a U.S. National Forest, was established on July 29, 1936, and is located on the Atlantic coast of North Carolina.
+The Croatan National Forest (/'kroʊətæn/) is a U.S. national forest, was established on July 29, 1936, and is located on the Atlantic coast of North Carolina.
 It is administered by the United States Forest Service, a part of the United States Department of Agriculture.
 The forest is managed together with the other three North Carolina National Forests (Nantahala, Pisgah, and Uwharrie) from common headquarters in Asheville, North Carolina.
 However, Croatan has a local ranger district office in New Bern.

+In 2023, more than 32,000 acres burned in the Great Lakes Fire, which began on April 19 and continued until heavy rains in June.

 Geography

 The forest covers 159885 acre of coastal land.
 It is bordered on three sides by the Neuse River, the Bogue Sound, and the White Oak River.
 The Croatan Forest is characteristic of its pine forests, salt estuaries, bogs, and pocosins.
 The forest is suitable for hiking, camping, hunting, trail biking, and all-terrain vehicles.
 The surrounding rivers, inland lakes, and creeks allow for swimming, fishing, boating, and canoeing.
 The forest is close to the cities of New Bern, NC and Morehead City, NC.
 It also surrounds the Marine Corps Air Station Cherry Point.